What about B2B?

 In the future, all of these interactions will place a greater burden on the AI.
 As our integrations and digital savvy improve we will see a bigger shift in productivity away from our traditional input, output flows to more dynamic and seamless, “background” experiences.

-Doctor’s notes can magically appear in the EHR based on the conversation between the doctor and patient.
+Doctor’s notes can magically appear in the Practice Management System based on the conversation between the doctor and patient.
 Treatment histories and diagnostic suggestions will appear automatically on the screens.

 When a car is towed into a shop, diagnostic machines and their software will automatically be able to price-shop and suggest parts to be ordered.
 Sales calls will be recorded, transcribed and scored all automatically and suggestions will be offered for how to revive lost leads based on past data.